-Fiona is a chartered Health Psychologist, Lecturer in qualitative methods (School of Psychological Sciences, University of Manchester) and Senior Advisor in qualitative methods for the UK NIHR North West Research Design Service.
+Fiona is a chartered Health Psychologist, Lecturer in qualitative methods (Division of Psychology & Mental Health, University of Manchester) and Senior Advisor in qualitative methods for the UK NIHR North West Research Design Service.
 Her research interests are in the following areas:

 - communication of newborn screening information

 - familial communication regarding genetics

 - communication between the triad of health professionals, parents and children

 - children's understanding of, and ability to actively participate in, healthcare (specifically genetics) and their information needs to do so.

 She has recently been awarded a number of grants to examine communication about newborn screening.
 She is an invited Advisor on the review of international guidelines assessing quality in qualitative research.